UBC-Thunderbots/Software/docs/architecture-and-design.md

 ## Strategy
 We use a framework called `STP (Skills, Tactics, Plays)` to implement our stratgy.
 The `STP` framework was originally proposed by Carnegie Mellon University back in 2004.
 The original paper can be found [here](https://kilthub.cmu.edu/articles/STP_Skills_Tactics_and_Plays_for_Multi-Robot_Control_in_Adversarial_Environments/6561002/1).

-`STP` is a way of breaking down roles and responsabilities into a simple hierarchy, making it easier to build up more complex strategies from simpler pieces.
+`STP` is a way of breaking down roles and responsibilities into a simple hierarchy, making it easier to build up more complex strategies from simpler pieces.
 This is the core of where our strategy is implemented.

 When the [AI](#ai) is given new information and asked to make a decision, our `STP` strategy is what is executed first.
 It takes in a [World](#world) and returns [Intents](#intents).